At Barrington Primary School children may book a school dinner or bring a packed lunch for lunchtime.

 There are very high nutritional standards for school meals and they consistently offer children a third of their nutritional requirements every day which is essential to their growth and development.
 Having a meal at school has been proven to help children settle to learning quicker, improve their concentration and help with their energy levels to get them through an active school day.

-Working with CCS, the catering company who supply our hot meals, the freshly made meals are cooked on our premises each day and always include a vegetarian option.
+Working with Lunchtime Co, the catering company who supply our hot meals, the freshly made meals are cooked on our premises each day and always include a vegetarian option.
 Fresh fruit and vegetables alongside access to the salad bar is a priority for our children.
 The meals have been designed for nutritional balance and, where possible, the school will cater for those children with allergies.

 The cost for a single dinner is £2.30 daily.